kraik/eLearning/README.md

-Welcome to the eLearning wiki!
+These are pending areas to broaden my education...

 ## Scripting
 * BASH
 * PYTHON